PRECIOUS-Gold slides over 1% on dollar strength as Fed meeting looms

 * Specs cut gold bullish positions in week ended June 8- CFTC

-* Dollar hovers near one-week high; Fed meeting on June 15-16 (Recasts, adds comments, and updates prices)
+* Dollar hovers near one-week high; Fed meeting on June 15-16 (Updates prices)

 June 14 (Reuters) - Gold prices fell more than 1% on Monday, weighed down by a stronger dollar and easing concerns about inflation, while investors awaited cues from the U.S. Federal Reserve’s policy meeting due later this week.

-Along with a stronger dollar, profit-taking is weighing on the metal, said independent analyst Ross Norman, adding that the market was seeing a bit of book squaring ahead of the Fed’s June 15-16 meeting.
+Along with a stronger dollar, profit-taking is weighing on the metal, said independent analyst Ross Norman, adding the market was seeing some book squaring ahead of the Fed’s June 15-16 meeting.

 “What really matters is to what extent the Fed is going to be focusing on the immediate problem, which is likely inflation, or the longer-term problem, which is going to be tapering,” Norman said.